MicrosoftDocs/visualstudio-docs/docs/get-started/includes/ide-overview.md

 - [Visual Studio search](../../ide/visual-studio-search.md)

    Visual Studio can seem overwhelming at times with so many menus, options, and properties.
-Visual Studio search (**CTRL**+**Q**) is a great way to rapidly find IDE features and code in one place.
+Visual Studio search (**Ctrl**+**Q**) is a great way to rapidly find IDE features and code in one place.

    ::: moniker range="vs-2017"